 - 2.2.1 Programs and projects shall follow their appropriate life cycle, which includes life-cycle phases; life-cycle gates and major events, including KDPs; major life-cycle reviews (LCRs); principal documents that govern the conduct of each phase; and the process of recycling through Formulation when program changes warrant such action.
 Uncoupled and loosely coupled programs follow the life cycle depicted in Figure 2-2.
 Tightly coupled programs follow the life cycle shown in Figure 2-3.
 Single-project programs follow the life cycle shown in Figure 2-4.
-Projects follow the life cycle shown in Figure 2-5. - 2.2.2 Each program and project performs the work required for each phase, which is described in the NASA Space Flight Program and Project Management Handbook and NPR 7123.1.
+Projects follow the life cycle shown in Figure 2-5. - 2.2.2 Each program and project performs the work required for each phase, which is described in the NASA Space Flight Program and Project Management Handbook; the NASA Project Planning and Control Handbook, which covers the functions and activities of the planning and control community; and NPR 7123.1.
 This work shall be organized by a product-based WBS developed in accordance with the Program and Project Plan templates (appendices G and H).
 When an alternate approach provides for better program/project implementation, the program/project manager should tailor the requirement as noted in the Compliance Matrix.
 (See Appendix C.) - 2.2.3 The documents shown on the life-cycle figures and described below shall be prepared in accordance with the templates in appendices D, E, F, G, and H.

-4 As part of the process of assigning projects to NASA Centers, the affected program manager may recommend project assignments to the MDAA.
+&lt;sup>4 As part of the process of assigning projects to NASA Centers, the affected program manager may recommend project assignments to the MDAA.